Home » Recipes » By Course » Drinks » Smoothies » Fig Smoothie

 Fun fact, prior to this Fig Smoothie recipe, I’ve actually never bought fresh figs. Yes, I’ve had fig jam on a charcuterie board and I probably have had a Fig Newton during snack time in elementary school, but FRESH FIGS have entered the chat.

-This Fig Smoothie recipe not only features fresh figs, but their also combined with pomegranate seeds for a burst of flavor and coconut flakes for some nutty sweetness.
+This Fig Smoothie recipe not only features fresh figs, but they’re also combined with pomegranate seeds for a burst of flavor and coconut flakes for some nutty sweetness.

 This smoothie also contains some Greek yogurt and protein powder making it a great on-the-go breakfast or post workout snack with some real staying power.
-While you're here, also check out my Butternut Squash Smoothie, this Strawberry Banana Protein Smoothie, this Healthy Mint Chocolate Smoothie, or this Mango Spinach Smoothie, too.
+While you’re here, if you want to try another healthy smoothie, check out this Butternut Squash Smoothie, this Triple Berry Smoothie, this Strawberry Banana Protein Smoothie, this Banana Bread Smoothie, this Healthy Mint Chocolate Smoothie, or this Mango Spinach Smoothie, too.

 Recipe Ingredients

-- Vanilla Protein Powder - Protein powder gives our smoothie some staying power.
-I used CleanSimpleEats - APAIGE10 saves you money!
+• Vanilla Protein Powder – Protein powder gives our smoothie some staying power.
+I used CleanSimpleEats – APOP saves you money!

 See the recipe card below for a full list of ingredients and measurements.